chrisclarkson/ukbb_str_pipeline/README.md

 Takes a CRAM/BAM file from the UKBB platform and runs STR analysis on it as per the typical Expansion Hunter pipeline (https://github.com/Illumina/ExpansionHunter/).
 Firstly clone this repo.
 git clone https://github.com/chrisclarkson/ukbb_str_pipeline.git

-Secondly you must upload the app directory to your dnanexus folder e.g. `dx cd /path/of/interest`
+Secondly you must upload the app directory to your dnanexus folder- firstly ensure you are in the folder where you want the app to upload: e.g. `dx cd /path/of/interest`

 The upload is done as follows: